Documentation

 • For read operations, MinIO only returns the latest version of the requested object(s) to the FTP client.

-• For write operations, MinIO applies normal versioning behavior and creates a new object version at the specified namespace. rm and rmdir operations create DeleteMarker objects.
+• For write operations, MinIO applies normal versioning behavior and creates a new object version at the specified namespace. delete and rmdir operations create DeleteMarker objects.

 Authentication and Access